In this three-part lecture series, learn to plant, grow, harvest, and store native plants for dyeing.

 Syllabus at a Glance

-This course includes three total sessions included in this purchase, each lasting for 1.5 hours on three consecutive Tuesdays beginning March 1.
+This course includes three total sessions included in this purchase, each lasting for 1.5 hours on three consecutive Thursdays beginning March 2.

 While there won't be homework in a traditional sense, participants will need to spend some time researching their zone, seeking out seeds and materials, planting seeds, and maintaining their gardens.
 If starting a garden in real-time with the course, you should expect to spend around 1.5 hours each week outside of class, depending on how expansive your plans are.